 Except where otherwise indicated (e.g. that a class is OPEN) only AMATEURS and not professionals may enter the competitions.

-No competitor may take part more than once in the same class, except on a different instrument, or in duet or ensemble classes where a different piece must be performed with a different partner.
+No competitor may take part more than once in the same class, except on a different instrument.

 Marks will be awarded in ALL sections and entrants placed in one of SIX categories as an indication of their achievement.